bcosca/fatfree/readme.md

 ### Working with Namespaces

-`AUTOLOAD` allows class hierarchies to reside in similarly-named subfolders, so if you want the framework to autoload a PHP 5.4 namespaced class that's invoked in the following manner:-
+`AUTOLOAD` allows class hierarchies to reside in similarly-named subfolders, so if you want the framework to autoload a namespaced class that's invoked in the following manner:-

 ``` php
 $f3->set('AUTOLOAD','autoload/');